TitaniumHocker/rusticated/README.md

 <tr><td colspan='5'>

-First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme evoking<br>the darkness of night (with a deep blue background, as<br>of a twilight sky) or the brilliance of full daylight (with<br>an off-white background, as of a bright cloudy sky).
+First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme evoking the darkness of night (with a deep blue background, as of a twilight sky) or the brilliance of full daylight (with an off-white background, as of a bright cloudy sky).

-Then came rusticated, embracing a middle path of<br>gentle sepia warmth, calling to mind the transitional<br>light of rising mornings and falling evenings.
+Then came rusticated, embracing a middle path of gentle sepia warmth, calling to mind the transitional light of rising mornings and falling evenings.

-Blue, as the most neutral cool tint, could be described<br>as subtly evoking sky, water, and all the cool-colored<br>things of nature.
-Brown, the most neutral warm tint,<br>speaks of soil, wood, and all the warm-colored things.
+Blue, as the most neutral cool tint, could be described as subtly evoking sky, water, and all the cool-colored things of nature.
+Brown, the most neutral warm tint, speaks of soil, wood, and all the warm-colored things.

-Thus do snow and rusticated complete one another:<br>yin and yang, edge and middle, cool and warm.
-The<br>metal and rust of a well-used saw blade, ready to hew<br>blocks of code for monumental applications.
+Thus do snow and rusticated complete one another: yin and yang, edge and middle, cool and warm.
+The metal and rust of a well-used saw blade, ready to hew blocks of code for monumental applications.

 </td></tr>